rafaelquint/clusterbot-setup-script/README.md

 # How to Use:

-Download the Cluster Bot file given to you when your cluster is created.

 Make sure you have:
+1. Username of your cluster bot (always kubeadmin), also found on slack
-1. Password of your cluster bot (found on slack)
+2. Password of your cluster bot (found on slack next to username)
-2. Server for your cluster bot (found within the downloadable file from slack)
+3. Server for your cluster bot (found within the file from slack)

-3. Path to where you downloaded the cluster bot file
+Once the script is run, you will be asked to provide your username (kubeadmin), your password (provided by cluster-bot on slack) and your server (within the file cluster-bot gives you).
+Input these values.

 After running the script, a password should be printed at the bottom of your terminal.
 That is your ceph-dashboard password.
-Likewise, a URL for a AWS server should be printed.
-Copy and paste into your web browser, and you should be able to login to ceph-dashboard.
-Username: admin
+Likewise, a URL for a AWS server should be printed (it will be labeled "External IP").
+Copy and paste into your web browser along with the port next to it (4 digits), and you should be able to login to ceph-dashboard (add a colon between the IP and the port).

+Username for ceph dashboard is admin.
+Password is the password printed when the script is done.